This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- Sugar: Use granulated sugar
+- Sugar: Use granulated sugar.

-- Flour: Use all purpose flour.
+- Flour: Use all-purpose flour.

-- Vanilla and ground cinnamon: For wonderful flavor.
+- Vanilla and cinnamon: Add great flavor.

-- Milk: Use any percentage of cow’s milk, almond or soy milk.
+- Milk: Use any percentage of cow’s milk, almond, or soy milk.

 Recipe Variations

-How To Make Peach Cobbler For One
+How To Make Peach Cobbler

 Expert Tips